-The GELA (Global evidence, local adaptation) project is designed to enhance evidence informed guideline recommendations for newborn and young child health in Africa.
+The GELA (Global evidence, local adaptation) project seeks to enhance evidence informed guideline recommendations for newborn and young child health in sub-Saharan Africa.
 The overall aim is to increase decision makers’ capacity to use global research evidence to develop locally relevant clinical practice guidelines for new-born and child health.
-Specifically, GELA project will support decision makers in Malawi, Nigeria and South Africa.
+Specifically, GELA will support decision makers in Malawi, Nigeria and South Africa.

-This project is headed by the South-African Medical Research Council and is funded by the EDCTP.
-GELA starts in April 2022, runs for 36 months and includes partners in 7 countries/institutions.
+This project is headed by the South-African Medical Research Council and is funded by the European & Developing Countries Clinical Trials Partnership (EDCTP).
+GELA started in April 2022, will run for 36 months, and includes partners in 7 countries/institutions.

 GELA will build on and add value to the large-scale programme of global child health guideline development lead by the World Health Organization (WHO) with adaptation and implementation lead by the WHO Afro regional office and national ministries.

-MAGIC leads the work package on disseminating and communicating CPG recommendations to healthcare providers and the public.
+MAGIC leads the work package on disseminating and communicating clinical practice guideline (CPG) recommendations to healthcare providers and the public.

-GELA will make use of innovative formats and the MAGIC authoring and publication platform (MAGICapp) to adapt, translate WHO guidelines for national and local use.
-MAGIC will also support development and adaptation of the guideline recommendations, customised to the needs of decision makers and making use of the GRADE EtD framework.
+GELA will make use of innovative formats and the MAGIC authoring and publication platform (MAGICapp) to adapt WHO guidelines for national and local use.
+MAGIC will support development and adaptation of guideline recommendations customised to the needs of decision makers and make use of the GRADE EtD framework.